 It's important to work out what size fence you want to erect as it may require planning permission.
 You can erect a fence of up to 1.95m high without planning permission, except where your fence is adjacent to a public highway.
 In this instance the fence can only be up to 1m high before planning permission is required.
 (Do seek advice from your local council before commencing work, though.)

 1. Closeboard is ideal for constructing a fence on sloping ground because gravel boards and rails can be fixed at an angle and then the featheredge can follow this level as required.

 2. It also has the benefit of being easy to repair.
-Should any featheredge start to show wear and tear, it's quick and inexpensive to simply replace the boards.
+Should the fencing start to show wear and tear, it's quick and inexpensive to simply replace the boards.

-4. This style of fencing is commonly found in both green and brown as standard, so choose the look that best suits your design.
+4. This style of fencing is commonly found in both green/natural and brown as standard, so choose the look that best suits your design.

 5. Closeboard can be used to make a fence of virtually any height and is suitable for front and back gardens, as well as commercial use.

 Closeboard fencing is a simple construction of posts, rails, gravel boards and featheredge.
 Posts should be a minimum of 100x100mm (4x4) section and concreted into the ground at a depth of approx 760mm (for taller fences) and the distance between the post centres should ideally not exceed three metres (10ft).
 Rails are then fixed horizontally across the face of the posts; usually two rails are needed on 1.2m (4ft) high featheredge and below, with three rails used on higher boundaries.

 These are the steps you should follow to erect closeboard fencing.